fbpixel

 • Those with a medical history of depression

 Depression is a common and treatable condition, so do not lose hope.
-It is not a phase wherein you can just snap out of since medical treatment may be needed for you to fully recover.
+It is not a phase you can just snap out of since medical treatment and other interventions may be needed for you to fully recover.
 Create a safe space for yourself and schedule an appointment with a licensed psychiatrist.
-Don’t be afraid to ask for help from other people if you need it.
+Do not be afraid to ask for help from other people if you need it.
 If you feel that you are suffering from depression, seek support from your family and trusted friends.
 Book a session with a psychiatrist who may be able to guide you through your recovery process.
 Never take any form of medication without the proper prescription of a health professional.

 General disclaimer